Hey everyone, it’s Finance Fridays again. Today is going to be a short post about “The 20 Year Career“.

 If you couldn’t tell, “The 20 Year Career” is how I have approached my own medical career.
 Like I’ve said before, I like my job, and I’m pretty sure I’ll do it for 25 or 30 years.
 However, I would like the option to retire at 20 years in — and the same goes for my wife too.

 Unfortunately, I haven’t been able to save as much money as I’ve liked nor have I been able to pay off all our student loans yet.
 This mostly stems from our decision to live in Hawaii.
-Buying a house has really put a dent in our savings, but it is something we felt was necessary.
+Also, buying a house has really put a dent in our savings, but it is something we felt was necessary.
 That said, it’s been a few years now, and things have become more stable again financially.
 So I think we are back on track with our savings which will ramp up even more once the loans are gone and both kids are in public school.

 Wait, what about your pension?